wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 drained from the SB in the order they are inserted (i.e., program order), but not ordered with any previous or future loads as well as non-memory instructions, observing the Total Store Ordering (TSO) model.

+The SB can become the performance bottleneck for various reasons.
+First, the SB size is hard to scale as the core frequency and other queue structures do, since the SB must be implemented as a fully-associative CAM to support store-load forwarding, with a complexity of O(n^2) where n is the number of entries.

 Since SB tracks store operations that have been committed, exclusive requests can be issued early as soon as these operations enter the SB, without incurring cache pollution, since these addresses will definitely be written in the near future.
 Prior researches propose that the prefetching requests can be issued as soon as the store operation